InfinigonGroup/Chromite/README.md

 # The Chromite Standards

-Chromite is baed on the Bancor protocol and is implemented using multiple contracts.
+Chromite is based on the Bancor protocol and is implemented using multiple contracts.
 The main ones are SmartToken and BancorChanger.
 BancorChanger implements the token changer standard (See https://github.com/ethereum/EIPs/issues/228) and is responsible for converting between a token and its reserves.
 SmartToken represents a changer aware ERC-20 compliant token.

 # The Smart Token Standard

-## Motivation

-Those will allow creating a Bancor compliant token while keeping dependencies at a minimum.
-In addition, it allows an owning contract to extend its functionality by giving the owner full control.

 ## Specification

 ### SmartToken

-First and foremost, a Smart Token is also an ERC-20 compliant token.
+The Chromite Smart Token is also an ERC-20 compliant token.
 As such, it implements both the standard token methods and the standard token events.

 ### Methods